phorton1/Arduino-fridgeController/docs/readme.md

 The Controller sits in a cabinet out of view.
-It is based on an **ESP32** and has **WIFI Connectivity** It has the following connectors:
+It is based on an **ESP32** and has **WIFI Connectivity** The Controller has the following connectors:

 - a **2 pin JST connector** for the **12V power supply** input for the Controller.
 - a **6 pin JST connector** for the other 6 pins of the 8 pin cable